The Developing Child Summer Minor and Certificate

 Why pursue The Developing Child Summer Minor or Certificate?

-The Minor or Certificate can enrich your area of study and give you hands-on skills to work with or on behalf of young children.
+The Minor and Certificate will enrich your area of study and give you hands-on skills to work with or on behalf of young children.
 It will help you develop an interdisciplinary approach to understanding child development in a variety of contexts.
 You will integrate interdisciplinary research and practice and be able to apply your new found knowledge.

 What distinguishes The Developing Child Summer Minor or Certificate program?